ambyshframber/atodo/readme.md

 `atodo -e -t 1 -p 9 -u 4`: edit task 1 to note that task 9 needs it to be completed, and to remove any links (parent or child) to task 4

-`atodo -N -t 5 this may take some time`: add a note to task 5
+`atodo -A -t 5 this may take some time`: add a note to task 5

+you may also find it useful to go `atodo > todo.txt`. if you do, i recommend adding `-C` so you don't end up with misbehaving ansi colours